Ericsson/ecaudit/doc/setup.md

 ## Configure Logger Backend

+In ecAudit the logger backend is pluggable.
-The ecAudit plug-in is shipped with two different logger backends - SLF4J and Chronicle.
+Two different backends comes with ecAudit out of the box - SLF4J and Chronicle.
 The SLF4J logger can be configured with LogBack to produce various log file formats, including clear text log files.
 The Chronicle logger produces binary log files but is more performant when handling large volumes of audit records.